Klaim/stdcxx-privext/proposal/draft.md

 One powerful argument against the proposal is that there are already a set of current work arounds.
 Friends and/or nested classes can be used to implement a partial variant of PEM in the current language.
+Nested classes are superior to friends because they can be further extended with additional nested sub classes where as all friends have to be declared in the original class definition.
 Here is one such variant.

 Public header file: